-Conforming mortgages is so named because, literally, they conform to the mortgage guidelines set forth by Fannie Mae and Freddie Mac.
+A conforming mortgage is one that, literally, conforms to the mortgage guidelines as set forth by Fannie Mae and Freddie Mac.

-Each year, the government re-evaluates its maximum allowable loan size based on “typical” housing costs nationwide.
-Loans in excess of this amount are often called “jumbo”.
+Each year, the government re-assesses its maximum allowable loan size based on “typical” housing costs nationwide.
+Loans that fall at, or below, this amount meet conforming mortgage guidelines.
+Loans in excess of this limit are known as “jumbo” loans.

 - 1-unit properties : $417,000